 With that being said, here’s a short sub-list of the best chainsaws for homeowners.

-Remington makes some of the most top rated chainsaws for beginners.
+Remington makes some of the most most popular and top rated chainsaws for beginners.

 What makes this model stand out among the competitors is its versatility.
-A 14-inch guide bar and chain is an optimal length for first-time users who need to do routine cutting jobs around the house.
+A 14-inch bar is an optimal length for first-time users who need to do routine cutting jobs around the house.

 As pointed out in the chainsaw comparison list above, this model includes the best type of oiling system—Automatic (Adjustable Flow) Oiler—and a 5-point Anti-Vibration System for the most comfortable use.

-If you want a great entry-level gas chainsaw, this is your top choice.
+If you want a great entry-level gas powered chainsaw, this is your top choice.

-The Automatic (Fixed Flow) Oiler is a great feature for many homeowners since it keeps the guide bar and chain well lubricated, preventing the unfortunate chance of them locking up.
+The Automatic (Fixed Flow) Oiler is a great feature for many homeowners since it keeps the bar well lubricated, preventing the unfortunate chance of them locking up.

 It’s good for everything too, from cutting down trees, slicing up firewood, clearing brush, and much more.